-Jenn Sego | Project Manager
+Jenn Sego | Director of Curriculum

 I graduated from Illinois State University in 2004 with a Bachelor’s Degree in Early Childhood Education.
 I love going to school, so I kept going back for more.
 I obtained my Master’s Degree in Curriculum and Instruction in 2010 from Concordia University and my English as a Second Language endorsement from American College of Education in 2012.
 I am also halfway through my 2nd Masters in Educational Technology.
 I believe that keeping up with my education makes sure that I am using the best possible practices and techniques to help children learn.
 I started off my teaching career in a south suburb of Chicago, IL.
 I worked in the At-Risk Pre-Kindergarten classroom for five years and then moved up to First Grade and loved every second of it!
 After 8 years in 1st, my husband and I relocated to Tennessee and I’m now teaching in a Kindergarten classroom.
 I absolutely love teaching children in this age group and being able to help them grow not only academically, but socially and emotionally as well.

-Janessa Fletcher | Teacher Support Specialist
+Janessa Fletcher | Director of Content

 I come from a long line of educators, so it was no surprise when I graduated from Northern Arizona University with my Bachelor’s degree in Elementary and Special Education.
 Since graduating, I have added Early Childhood, Structured English Immersion, and Reading endorsements to my certificate.
 I taught preschool for two years in Albuquerque, New Mexico before moving to Phoenix, Arizona, where I taught kindergarten for eight years.
 During my kindergarten tenure, I had the opportunity to teach self-contained English Language Development classes.
 After having my second child, I stepped out of the classroom to become a Reading and Mathematics Interventionist and Instructional Coach.
 I was able to plan with teachers and develop curriculum to help differentiate instruction for all groups of learners in their classrooms.
-My passion lies in watching students succeed every day, as they strive to reach their goals.”
+My passion lies in watching students succeed every day, as they strive to reach their goals.

-Nashella Zarek | Curriculum Expert
+Nashella Zarek | Curriculum Writer